nicoSWD/php-rule-parser/README.md

 [![Code Quality][Master quality image]][Master quality]
 [![StyleCI](https://styleci.io/repos/39503126/shield?branch=master&style=flat)](https://styleci.io/repos/39503126)

-You're looking at a standalone PHP library to parse and evaluate text based rules with a Javascript-like syntax.
-This project was born out of the necessity to evaluate hundreds of rules that were originally written and evaluated in JavaScript, and now needed to be evaluated on the server-side, using PHP.
+A standalone PHP library to parse and evaluate text-based rules using a JavaScript-like syntax.
+This project was born out of the need to evaluate hundreds of rules originally written in JavaScript on the server side, using PHP.

-This library has initially been used to change and configure the behavior of certain "Workflows" (without changing actual code) in an intranet application, but it may serve a purpose elsewhere.
+The library was initially used to configure the behavior of "Workflows" in an intranet application without changing actual code, but it may serve a purpose elsewhere.

 ## Install